Question 2

 Rationale

-A) An example of academic collaboration
+A) an example of academic collaboration

-B) Deserving of harsh punishment
+B) deserving of harsh punishment

-D) A comparatively recent problem
+D) a comparatively recent problem

 Conclusion